-Wildcard, matches any characters

-Wildcard, matches any single character ?
+Wildcard, matches any characters ?
+Wildcard, matches any single character Metacharacters, matches enclosed characters. []

-Table 12.
-Commands for files (continued)

-[] Metacharacters, matches enclosed characters.

 Table 13.
-Commands for file handling procedures

-cat Concatenates or displays files

-cmp Compares two files

-colrm Extracts columns from a file

-cp Copies files

-cut Writes out selected bytes, characters, or fields from each line of a file diff Compares text files file Determines the file type find Finds files with a matching expression grep Searches a file for a pattern head Displays the first few lines or bytes of a file or files more Displays continuous text one screen at a time on a display screen mv Moves files nl Numbers lines in a file pg Formats files to the display rm Removes (unlinks) files or directories paste Merges the lines of several files or subsequent lines in one file sort Sorts files, merges files that are already sorted, and checks files to determine if they have been sorted tail Writes a file to standard output, beginning at a specified point wc Counts the number of lines, words, and bytes in a file
+Commands for file handling procedures cat Concatenates or displays files cmp Compares two files colrm Extracts columns from a file ср Copies files diff Compares text files file Determines the file type find Finds files with a matching expression head Displays the first few lines or bytes of a file or files

+Writes out selected bytes, characters, or fields from each line of a file cut mν Moves files

+Searches a file for a pattern grep

+Displays continuous text one screen at a time on a display screen more

+Numbers lines in a file nl Formats files to the display pg

+Removes (unlinks) files or directories rm

+Merges the lines of several files or subsequent lines in one file paste sorted tail Writes a file to standard output, beginning at a specified point

+Sorts files, merges files that are already sorted, and checks files to determine if they have been sort

+Counts the number of lines, words, and bytes in a file wc